supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image105.png)

-## Task 4: Create Sales view using Visual query
+## Task 4: Create a Sales view using a Visual query
-Let’s create Sales view, which is created by merging InvoiceLineItems and Invoices table and Reseller view.
+Let’s create a Sales view, which is created by merging the InvoiceLineItems and Invoices table and the Reseller view.
 We have this query in Power BI Desktop.
 We will copy the code from Advanced Editor.
 But before copying the code, we need to create a merge table using Visual query as creating a blank query is not possible in Visual query.
 Let’s give this method a try.

 1. From the Lakehouse menu bar, select **Home -> New visual query**.
 A new visual query opens.
 2. From **Explorer -> Table** section, drag **InvoiceLineItems, Invoices** tables to the visual query section
 3. From **Explorer -> Views** section, drag **Reseller** view to the visual query section
-4. From the Visual query editor, select the **Open in popup** to open Power Query editor.
+4. From the Visual query editor, select the **Open in popup** to open the Power Query editor.

     ![](../media/lab-03/image108.jpg)

-5. With InvoiceLineItems query selected, from the ribbon select **Home - > Combine - > Merge queries - > Merge queries as new**.
+5. With the InvoiceLineItems query selected, from the ribbon select **Home - > Combine - > Merge queries - > Merge queries as new**.

     ![](../media/lab-03/image111.jpg)